Apartheid: Sport under apartheid

 While football was plagued by racism, it also played a role in protesting apartheid and its policies.
 With the international bans from FIFA and other major sporting events, South Africa would be in the spotlight internationally.
 In a 1977 survey, white South Africans ranked the lack of international sport as one of the three most damaging consequences of apartheid.
 By the mid-1950s, Black South Africans would also use media to challenge the "racialisation" of sports in South Africa; anti-apartheid forces had begun to pinpoint sport as the "weakness" of white national morale.
 Black journalists for the Johannesburg Drum magazine were the first to give the issue public exposure, with an intrepid special issue in 1955 that asked, "Why shouldn't our blacks be allowed in the SA team?"
-As time progressed, international standing with South Africa would continue to be strained.
-In the 1980s, as the oppressive system was slowly collapsing the ANC and National Party started negotiations on the end of apartheid, football associations also discussed the formation of a single, non-racial controlling body.
+As time progressed, South Africa's international standing would continue to be strained.
+In the 1980s, as the oppressive system was slowly collapsing and the ANC and National Party started negotiations on the end of apartheid, football associations also discussed the formation of a single, non-racial controlling body.
 This unity process accelerated in the late 1980s and led to the creation, in December 1991, of an incorporated South African Football Association.
 On 3 July 1992, FIFA finally welcomed South Africa back into international football.

-Sport has long been an important part of life in South Africa, and the boycotting of games by international teams had a profound effect on the white population, perhaps more so than the trade embargoes did.
+Sport has long been an important part of life in South Africa, and the boycotting of games by international teams had a profound effect on the white population, perhaps more than the trade embargoes did.
 After the re-acceptance of South Africa's sports teams by the international community, sport played a major unifying role between the country's diverse ethnic groups.
-Mandela's open support of the predominantly white rugby fraternity during the 1995 Rugby World Cup was considered instrumental in bringing together South African sports fans of all races.
+Mandela's support of the predominantly white rugby fraternity during the 1995 Rugby World Cup was considered instrumental in bringing together South African sports fans of all races.